mmiscool/aiCoder/README.md

 cd myProjectFolder
 aicoder
 ```
-Then open [http://localhost:5000](http://localhost:5000/) in your browser to begin.
+Then open [http://localhost:3000](http://localhost:3000/) in your browser to begin.

+To run on a different port use `aicoder -p 3001`

 ## Chat Interface
 ![NEW UI](./images/CHAT.png)